 and high-fiber foods

-You may be given medications that treat your symptoms and help your stomach empty.
+You may be given medications to treat the symptoms and help the stomach with emptying.
 These medications work by stimulating the stomach muscles to contract.
 Examples include: MetoclopramideErythromycin

 Other medications may be prescribed to reduce nausea.

-Avoid medications that delay gastric emptying—Some medications may keep your stomach from emptying properly.
-These include narcotic pain medications, calcium channel blockers, and some antidepressants.
+Avoid medications that delay gastric emptying.
+These include opioids, calcium channel blockers, and some antidepressants.
 Keep a list of all the medications you are taking and share this list with your doctor.
 Make sure you talk to your doctor before stopping any medications.

 Gastroparesis.
 EBSCO DynaMed website.
 Available at: